C2DH/ranketwo/_assignments/social-media-historians/07-twitterascasestudy.en.md

 - <https://web.archive.org/web/20150321230408/https://twitter.com/jack/status/20>

 These two snapshots are versions of the tweet archived by the [Internet Archive Wayback Machine](https://archive.org/web/).
 The first one is the earliest capture of it.
-In comparison, Jack Dorsey’s tweet, as it is currently displayed on Twitter, is not an archived but a live version - this means that Twitter users can still interact with it even today.
-Try to figure out some of the difficulties that archivists might encounter when they archive social media by comparing those three versions of the same Tweet in a short response below.
+In comparison, Jack Dorsey’s tweet, now called a ‘post’, as it is currently displayed on X, is not an archived but a live version - this means that today’s X users can still interact with it even today.
+Try to figure out some of the difficulties that archivists might encounter when they archive social media by comparing those three versions of the same tweet/post in a short response.

 <!-- section -->

 ### Reading/viewing suggestions
 <!-- section-contents -->

+boyd, danah m., and Nicole B. Ellison.
+“Social Network Sites: Definition, History, and Scholarship.” *Journal of Computer-Mediated Communication* 13 (1), 2007: 210–230 DOI&#x202F;: [https://doi.org/10.1111/j.1083-6101.2007.00393.x](https://doi.org/10.1111/j.1083-6101.2007.00393.x)

+Burgess, Jean and Nancy K. Baym. *Twitter: A Biography*.
+New York&#x202F;: New York University Press, 2020

+Muller, Caroline, and Frédéric Clavert.
+“Une informalité bien ordonnée ?
+La conversation académique sur Twitter”. *Tracés* 21, 2021 DOI: [https://doi.org/10.4000/traces.13238](https://doi.org/10.4000/traces.13238)
+*This article is based on [a blog post also available in English](https://consciences.hypotheses.org/2721).*

-- Zimmer, Michael.
-“The Twitter Archive at the Library of Congress: Challenges for Information Practice and Information Policy”. _First Monday_, 20 (7) (June 2015).
-[Journal article](https://doi.org/10.5210/fm.v20i7.5619)
+Zimmer, Michael.
+“The Twitter Archive at the Library of Congress&#x202F;: Challenges for information practice and information policy.” *First Monday* 20 (7), 21 juin 2015.
+Available at: <http://firstmonday.org/ojs/index.php/fm/article/view/5619>.

 <!-- section -->